ajaymakan/Swogo-Intergration-Prerequisites/README.md

 `[{...},{...},{...}]` - items succesfully paid for

+On payment page should this array not also include the order id / TID.
+Not seeing where else we get this within document.

 ## Add-to-cart Functionality

 Swogo bundles enables the buyer with one-click-buy funcitonality.
 We provide add-to-cart buttons which push all products from a selected bundle to the cart.
 To do this and provide robust and maintainable implementation Swogo script requires an add to cart function which allows: